 - A webinar "The Employee Ownership Trust: An ESOP Alternative" by Christopher Michael (recorded May 18, 2021).
 Free for NCEO members.

 - An Introduction to the Employee Ownership Trust, a comprehensive overview of EOTs globally by Graeme Nuttall.

-- Recent developments in Colorado to support employee ownership, including EOTs.
-Non-members can view a recording of our July 26, 2021, Community Conversation or read the blog post.
+- Non-members can view a recording of our July 26, 2021, Community Conversation or read the blog post.
 NCEO members can also view the article on Colorado’s employee ownership initiative in the August 2021 issues of our newsletter.